-LAN vs MAL Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 And Pitch Report For ECS T10 Malmo, 2nd Quarter-final
+LAN vs MAL Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for ECS T10 Malmo, 2nd Quarter-final

-Landskrona will lock horns with Malmo in the second quarter-final of the ECS T10 Malmo at the Landskrona Cricket Club in Malmo on Friday.
+Landskrona will take on Malmo in the second quarter-final of the ECS T10 Malmo at Landskrona Cricket Club in Malmo on Friday.

-Landskrona have won five out of their eight ECS T10 Malmo matches and finished second in Group B. They beat Lund by seven wickets in their last match.
-Malmo, on the other hand, finished third in the Group A points table, having won three out of their eight league stage matches.
-Their last match against Jonkoping was abandoned due to rain.
+Despite starting their ECS T10 Malmo campaign with three losses, Landskrona turned things around and went on to win their next five matches on the bounce.
+With 10 points, they finished second in Group B. Malmo, meanwhile, have had a topsy-turvy ride in the ECS T10 Malmo.
+With three wins and four losses from their eight group stage matches, they finished third.

 LAN vs MAL Probable Playing 11 Today